Firefox: Privacy

-In Firefox versions prior to 7.0, an information bar appears on the browser's first start asking users whether they would like to send performance statistics, or "telemetry", to Mozilla.
-It is enabled by default in development versions of Firefox, but not in release versions.
-According to Mozilla's privacy policy, these statistics are stored only in aggregate format, and the only personally identifiable information transmitted is the user's IP address.

-In November 2018, Firefox began using a sandbox to isolate web tabs from each other and from the rest of the system.
-Its lack of such a feature had previously earned it negative comparisons with Google Chrome and Microsoft Edge.

 Since version 60 Firefox includes the option to use DNS over HTTPS (DoH), which causes DNS lookup requests to be sent encrypted over the HTTPS protocol.
 To use this feature the user must set certain preferences beginning with "network.trr" (Trusted Recursive Resolver) in about:config: if network.trr.mode is 0, DoH is disabled; 1 activates DoH in addition to unencrypted DNS; 2 causes DoH to be used before unencrypted DNS; to use only DoH, the value must be 3.
 By setting network.trr.uri to the URL, special Cloudflare servers will be activated.
-Mozilla has a privacy agreement with this server host that restricts their collection of information about incoming DNS requests.
+Mozilla has a privacy agreement with this server host that restricts its collection of information about incoming DNS requests.

 On May 21, 2019, Firefox was updated to include the ability to block scripts that used a computer's CPU to mine cryptocurrency without a user's permission, in Firefox version 67.0.
 The update also allowed users to block known fingerprinting scripts that track their activity across the web, however it does not resist fingerprinting on its own.

-On July 2, 2019, Mozilla introduced a mechanism to allow Firefox to automatically trust OS-installed certificates to prevent TLS errors.

-In October 2019, ZDNet reported Firefox version 68 ESR passed all minimum requirements for mandatory security features during an exam by the Federal Office for Information Security of Germany.
+In February 2021, Firefox launched Total Cookie Protection in version 86 to offer protection against cross-site tracking, without breaking the websites users visit.
+Also known as state partitioning, Total Cookie Protection works by creating a separate "cookie jar" for each website, thereby preventing data from being shared between websites.
+The feature, which was named one of 2021's best security innovations by Popular Science, also isolates local storage, service workers, and other common ways for sites to store data.
+Total Cookie Protection was enabled by default in 2022.